9 Top-Rated White Water Rafting & Kayaking Adventures in Washington

 3. Upper Skagit River

 The scenic Skagit River is accessible from the Goodell Creek Campground in North Cascades National Park.
-The River provides some of the most scenic rafting and kayaking experiences in the state.
-With moderate rapids ranging from Class I to Class III, it's also a great place to start your white water river experiences.
+This river provides some of the most scenic rafting and kayaking experiences in the state.
+With moderate rapids ranging from Class I to Class III, it also offers a great introduction to the sport for families and first-time rafters.

 The summer months and late fall tend to attract the most boaters to the Skagit River.
 The winter is still filled with activity in the winter, however, and the area is a prime place to spot bald eagles flying near the banks.